WilyHyperion/LosAltosHacks/WIKI.md

 ## Powerups:

 ### Dispersal:
-This powerup confuses all enemies and causes them to
+This powerup confuses all enemies and causes them to move around in place for a few seconds

+### Speed Upgrade:
+This is a permanent upgrade that gives you a speed boost, it stacks!!

+## Bosses

+### Big Cell
+This boss shoots pellets at you and is unpredictable, good luck :D